 b Give Sts time to go through sentences a-f and think what the missing words might be.

-EXTRA CHALLENGE Get Sts, in pairs, to decide before they listen again how to complete the gaps.
+EXTRA CHALLENGE Get Sts, in pairs, to decide before they listen again how to fill in the blanks.

 Play the audio again, pausing after each conversation.
 Check answers.